nephio-project/docs/content/en/_index.md

 {{% blocks/section type="row" %}}

 {{% blocks/feature icon="fas fa-rocket" title="R2" %}}
-Welcome to the R2 release of Nephio.
+Welcome to the Release 2 (R2) of Nephio.
 Please use the documentation links below to learn more about Nephio R2.
 {{% /blocks/feature %}}

 {{% blocks/feature icon="fab fa-wikipedia-w" title="Wiki" %}}